awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

      </dependencies>
     </project>

-## Setup the Java packages in your project
+## Set up the Java packages in your project

 Create a Java package in the **main/java** folder named **com.aws**.

 ![AWS Tracking Application](images/track6.png)

-The Java files go into the following sub-packages.
+The Java files go into the following subpackages.

 ![AWS Tracking Application](images/newtrack7_1.png)